Our sumptuous meal at Hang Zhou Xiao Long Bao Restaurant in Taipei | Image credit: Trix Tuazon

 We met David during our trip to Taipei.
 He is my good friend’s employer for five years now.
 He has been to the Philippines before to attend the wedding of my friend’s sister in our hometown in Cagayan Valley, who was also his caregiver before she went to Canada.
 He considered them as family.

 Early morning on his way to work thirteen years ago, David figured in a motorcycle accident which injured his spine.
 On that ill-fated day, his wife was on a plane to the US and cannot come back to Taipei until three days after.
 He has been wheelchair-bound since then.
-As a good Christian, he did not harbor bitterness in his heart and has long since forgiven the drunk driver who caused his mishap.
+Even so, he did not harbor bitterness in his heart and has long since forgiven the drunk driver who caused his mishap.
 Before the accident, he worked briefly with the air force, became part of the National Security Bureau and was tending to a family business.
 His wife is a head nurse in a hospital nursing facility.
 His eldest son lives near their home and the other son is a new doctor who studied in the US.
-Because of continuous therapy and a cheerful spirit, he recovered well and can now stand and walk assisted.
-He can even eat on his own.
+Because of continuous therapy and a cheerful spirit, he recovered well and can now stand and walk using his wheelchair as support.
 God’s grace to him was sufficient.
-At times, he would treat caregivers in the nursing home to lunch or dinner.
-He would still attend social events with his friends and former colleagues.
+At times, he would treat caregivers in the nursing home to lunch or dinner and he would still attend social events with his friends and former colleagues.
 I asked him if he travels a lot before his accident.
 He shook his head and said that back then he was a very busy man and all he did was to work.
 After the incident that significantly affected his mobility, he realizes that there is more to life than burying himself to work.
 And so today he travels a lot around Taiwan in his wheelchair.
 David cheerfully faces his Goliath every day, taking his ordeal as a reminder that life, indeed, is beautiful.

 This is one of those rare encounters when travel dispels cynicism.
 The world is full of strangers and as there has been much discord in many parts of the world today, we are often quick to pass judgement and we usually doubt the goodness that could come from people we do not know.
 Yet, occasionally, we do receive unexpected kindness from strangers.
 Sometimes, they even teach us valuable life lessons.

-One of these strangers actually fed us xiao long bao. —
+One of these strangers fed us xiao long bao. —